About Ben Taylor

 Every company runs into a wall eventually, in spite of fast growth, being well funded or bootstrapped, regardless of great talent, or the perfect product or solution, we all stagnate, we plateau.

-At that point, no matter what you do, it is a massive struggle to identify your biggest opportunities.
-Why?
-We'll get there.
+At that point, no matter what you do, it is a massive struggle to identify our biggest opportunities.

 The bottom line is this:

 As founders, we're always stressed out, working a crazy amount of hours every week, and operating on little to no sleep when our brain can't shut down, feeling overwhelmed in search of the critical container every founder needs to live in.
 When I say critical container, I am talking about a repeatable and scalable system for success.

 Almost everyday, I was wondering the same as you:

 - How do I increase the value of my company?